 While we hope that recipients of FEREP scholarships accept them in good faith with the intention to fulfill the conditions of the scholarship, occasionally, personal circumstances make this impossible.
 In that case, individuals are required to pay back the full amount of their scholarship within one year.
 If a professional leaves the field at any point during his/her commitment, s/he will be obligated to pay a pro-rated amount.

 What is the Federation system?

-How are Federation and Jewish Federations of North America related?
+How are Federations and the Jewish Federations of North America (JFNA) related?

 Does receiving a FEREP scholarship mean that once I am done with school that my first years in the field are unpaid?

 No. You will be a paid employee of the Jewish Federation at which you choose to fulfill your work commitment.

 Will the FEREP Program help me find a job?

 Yes.
 FEREP students work closely with recruitment professionals at JFNA to help place you in your first professional position.
 Students receive help with resume writing, interview skills and are counseled throughout their work commitments.

 There are 153 Federations in communities across North America.
 Each provides a unique experience for its professionals.
 While positions may be available in a preferred community, we encourage FEREP recipients to be open to considering opportunities in a diversity of geographical locations and Federation sizes.
 Having professional experience in a variety of communities only enhances your professional knowledge and skills.